sm0keyyy/unmonitarr/README.md

 - Scene-style: `Movie.2023.1080p.BluRay.x264-RELEASEGROUP`
 - With quality tags: `Movie [1080p] [BluRay] [x264]-RELEASEGROUP`

-The advanced pattern matching even works with release groups that contain hyphens or special characters.
+The advanced pattern matching even works with release groups that contain hyphens or special characters, as seen with 'D-Z0N3' in the logs.

-### Monitoring Mode Improvements
+### Performance

-The monitoring system intelligently tracks:
-- Items you've already unmonitored (skipped in future scans)
-- Items you've checked but didn't unmonitor (rechecked each scan)
-- Items that are already unmonitored in Radarr/Sonarr

-This ensures files are never "lost" in monitoring mode, and every eligible file gets checked until it either matches a release group or is manually unmonitored.

-## Real-World Example

-Here's a snippet from an actual run showing the tool in action:
+The tool is optimized for speed and efficiency.
+In the example output, it processed:
+- 2,133 movies (unmonitoring 553 that matched target groups)
+- 203 TV series (unmonitoring 9 episodes across series)

+All in just 87.83 seconds on a standard system.

+### State Management

+Subsequent scans are even faster due to intelligent state tracking:

 ```
-2025-03-30 09:02:08,362 - INFO - Found 4 movies to check
-2025-03-30 09:02:08,363 - INFO - Using 6 concurrent workers to process movies
-2025-03-30 09:02:08,439 - INFO - Match!
-Release group 'iFT' found in Fantastic Beasts: The Secrets of Dumbledore
-2025-03-30 09:02:08,441 - INFO - Unmonitoring: Fantastic Beasts: The Secrets of Dumbledore
-2025-03-30 09:02:08,644 - INFO - Unmonitored 1 movies from specified release groups
+2025-03-30 09:24:46,265 - INFO - Radarr: Unmonitored 0 movies

-...

-2025-03-30 09:02:14,043 - INFO - Match!
-Release group 'NTb' found in S2E6 - The Mountain Teeth of Monsters
-2025-03-30 09:02:14,046 - INFO - Unmonitoring: S2E6 - The Mountain Teeth of Monsters
-2025-03-30 09:02:14,138 - INFO - Unmonitored 1 episodes in series: 1923

-...

-2025-03-30 09:02:15,035 - INFO - Match!
-Release group 'FLUX' found in S1E1 - Stick or Twist
-2025-03-30 09:02:15,036 - INFO - Unmonitoring: S1E1 - Stick or Twist
-2025-03-30 09:02:15,074 - INFO - Unmonitored 1 episodes in series: MobLand
-2025-03-30 09:02:15,174 - INFO - Unmonitored 2 episodes across 2 series from specified release groups
+2025-03-30 09:24:46,265 - INFO - Sonarr: Unmonitored 0 episodes
-2025-03-30 09:02:15,175 - INFO - === Combined Results ===
+2025-03-30 09:24:46,276 - INFO - === Monitoring Scan Completed in 3.50 seconds ===
-2025-03-30 09:02:15,175 - INFO - Radarr: Unmonitored 1 movies
-2025-03-30 09:02:15,176 - INFO - Sonarr: Unmonitored 2 episodes
 ```

-As you can see, Unmonitarr successfully identified and unmonitored:
-- A movie from the 'iFT' release group
-- An episode from the 'NTb' release group
-- An episode from the 'FLUX' release group

-All of this was completed in just 8.56 seconds!

 ## Troubleshooting